 Last few years have been fascinating with several front-end frameworks coming up.
 I am not going to compare them; neither am I going to talk about The Good or The Bad on them.
 The buzz words, the new technologies are so shiny that almost everyone I speak to today wants to work on the new stuff.
 And they also tend to believe that you can solve everything by just writing a front-end application, make some API calls and it’s done.
 The focus of this post will be that React, or Angular or Vue.js or anything similar is not one size fit all frameworks and Servers Side Code still has a place in this world.

 I started off this thread to compare 2 frameworks for my next project which would have a team of 20 developers.
 Team experience was a bit skewed on CakePHP, but the experience outside the organization was tilted towards Laravel.
 The community buzz was definitely biased towards Laravel, but I wasn’t sure.
 Hence, I started to jot down some key points and here is the showdown

-it’s like jumping into my car and every time i see the dashboard every light in there is brightly lighted up – to the point that one day i stop caring. eventually, someday something will fail – i just hope it’s not the day when I am driving to someplace in an emergency.
+it’s like jumping into my car and every time i see the dashboard every light in there is brightly lighted up – to the point that one day i stop caring. eventually, someday something will fail – i just hope it’s not the day when I am driving to someplace in an emergency

 I recently came across this cool tool http://www.stackifier.com/ which allows you to make so much sense out of your stack traces.
 Once I have locked on a stack I want to look at, this tool makes it so much easier.